-Taiji is the gentle path to harmony (equilibrium of the spirit, and interplay of yin and yang, nature and mastery of one’s self.
+Taiji is the gentle path to harmony (equilibrium of the spirit, and the interplay of yin and yang, nature and mastery of one’s self).
 It is a way towards a natural state of being, inner peace, love, tranquility, harmony and balance.

-Sometimes called the Supreme Ultimate or Grand Harmony, the practice of Taiji offers an opportunity to refine ourselves and do some good in the world while also improving our health and emotional calm.
+Sometimes called the Supreme Ultimate or Grand Harmony, the practice of taiji offers an opportunity to refine ourselves and do some good in the world while improving our health and emotional calm.
 Taiji is easy; only resistance makes it hard.

 The body’s resistance to change is called homeostasis.
 Little by little, through practice, we acquire a new skill or ability and learn to release the stress and tension ordinarily associated with everyday activities.

 Each day we practice with the body we have, which when better coordinated and balanced produces a stronger, more robust and flexible body.